 The barefaced effrontery of the fellow added fuel to the fire of his rival’s anger.
 To use an English name for a hypnotic turn upon the English music-hall stage!
 He should have known that hypnotism, like the equestrian and dressmaking arts, is continental, without exception or qualification.

 And there are occasionally some very fine lines.
-Bindle encounters a dog ‘in which the salient points of the mastiff, bull-terrier and French poodle struggled for expression,’ and concludes: ‘I’d call it a bloomin’ ‘istory o’ dawgs in one volume.’
+Bindle encounters a dog, a mongrel ‘in which the salient points of the mastiff, bull-terrier and French poodle struggled for expression,’ and he concludes: ‘I’d call it a bloomin’ ‘istory o’ dawgs in one volume.’

 For me, though, the real appeal of the book – the reason it’s included in this series of pieces – is to be found in the underlying values, the attitude to the world, that are expressed through Bindle.